andrechristikan/ack-nestjs-boilerplate/README.md

 	```

-4. Role, and Permission Management use with Decorator.
+4. Role, and Permission Management with Decorator.

 	Usage in controller.
 You must add `@Permissions(PERMISSION_LIST)` upper of function.
 	```ts